denniswon/agenthalo/README.md

 ## Contributing

-Alphaswarm is a project under active development.
+NewtonSwarm is a project under active development.
 We welcome all contributions, pull requests, feature requests or reported issues.

 ## Disclaimer

 **IMPORTANT LEGAL NOTICE AND RISK DISCLOSURE**

-AlphaSwarm is experimental software in active development.
+NewtonSwarm is experimental software in active development.
 All features, tools, and capabilities should be considered experimental and used with appropriate caution.

-By using AlphaSwarm, you acknowledge and agree that:
+By using NewtonSwarm, you acknowledge and agree that:

 1. **Experimental Nature**: The software utilizes experimental technologies, including Large Language Models (LLMs), which are inherently non-deterministic and may produce unpredictable results.